 Other boxcars spotted at Weldwood: CN 592508, 568638, 567039, CP 290443 and BCOL 4943 and 40879.
+Passing by aboard VIA in June, 1982 two CN double-door boxcars were spotted at weldwood.
 After the Industrial Spur crossed Gardiners Road, it curved away from CN's Kingston Sub double track and led to the Northern Telecom phone cable plant.
 In this aerial view, the spur can be seen just below the parking lot, as it dog-legs back into the plant property:

 At Northern, there was a car storage/runaround track KM51, and unloading tracks KM52 and KM53.
 Covered hoppers of polypropylene and polyethylene pellets for wire insulation arrived from Hercules in Montreal and C-I-L in Edmonton and Sarnia.
 In September 2000, 4118 and 4115 were pushing cars into the plant property.
 The plant closed in 2003.
 In 2014, the 500,000 sq ft plant was purchased by Kingston's Taggart Construction, for demolition.
 Originally listed for $4.1 million, a court-ordered sale for $2.5 million was the final result.

 In June 2000, NCLX (ex-DOCX) 44608 was off-spot for the plant, in front of the DuPont warehouse shown in Part 1:

 In 1981, DOCX 44627 Sclair and ACFX 56634 Hercules were also off-spot, at the Cataraqui Spur team track KM02:

 A CN covered hopper was being lifted from the team track by the local in 1981: